Skip to main content

 Step 1.
 Create GPU node pool in Kubernetes cluster

-1. Create a worker node pool with Nvidia GPUs attached to a new or existing Kubernetes cluster based on the following configuration:
+1. Create a worker node pool with NVIDIA GPUs attached to a newly created or existing Kubernetes cluster, referring to the table below:

 GPUp2i.6xlarge1100

-2. To expose GPUs to the Kubernetes cluster, add the nvidia-k8se-device-plugin using Helm.
-Open your terminal and run the following Helm command:
+2. To expose GPUs in the Kubernetes cluster, use Helm to add the nvidia-k8s-device-plugin to the cluster.
+Open your terminal in the local environment and execute the following Helm commands:

 helm repo update